-The documents below set out the cover you have under this policy and must be read together as one document.
-Please read them carefully so you understand the cover you have and keep them in a safe place.
+The documents below set out your cover under this policy and must be read together as one document.
+Please read them carefully so you understand your cover and keep them in a safe place.

-3.1 Certificate of insurance
+3.1 Employee certificate of insurance

-The policyholder will receive a certificate of insurance at the start of each period of insurance or whenever a change is made to this policy.
-It is the policyholder's responsibility to check the details on the certificate of insurance are correct and to tell us if they are not.
+The member will receive an employee certificate of insurance at the start of each period of insurance or whenever a change is made to this policy.
+It is the member's responsibility to check the details on the employee certificate of insurance are correct and to tell us if they are not.

-The certificate of insurance shows the name of each insured person included under the policy.
+The employee certificate of insurance shows the name of each insured person included under the member's policy.
 It confirms the benefits provided (as requested by the policyholder), whether pre-existing conditions are covered and any endorsements or excess that applies.
-The certificate of insurance is personal to the policyholder and takes priority over other documents.
+The employee certificate of insurance is personal to the member and takes priority over other documents.

-When we refer to the certificate of insurance in this guide, we use the term 'certificate'.
+When we refer to the employee certificate of insurance in this guide, we use the term 'employee certificate'.

-3.2 Policyholder's Guide to Cover (this booklet)
+3.2 The Group Member's Guide to Cover (this booklet)

-This booklet is the Policyholder's Guide to Cover.
+This booklet is the Group Member's Guide to Cover.
 It summarises the benefits provided and any limits that apply.
-It also tells you what is not covered, how to make a claim and, if you are not happy with the service you receive from us, how to make a complaint.
+It tells you what is not covered, how to make a claim and, if you are not happy with the service you receive from us, how to make a complaint.